 But beachside resorts don't need to be over the top.
 At the family-owned Ylang-Ylang Beach Resort in Montezuma, for example, you can sleep in a geodesic domed bungalow mere steps from where the sand meets the sea.

 Costa Rica Resort Resources:

 Delve into the culture of Costa Rica, enjoy home-cooked meals and practice your Spanish by arranging a homestay.

 Seven families in the community of San Gerardo de Rivas in south-central Costa Rica, for example, have formed an organization to welcome tourists into their homes.
 Besides living shoulder to shoulder with a family, you can participate in a variety of community activities.
-These include visits to a coffee farm, guided wildlife walks through the cloud forest, cheesemaking classes and horseback riding.
+These include visits to a coffee farm, chocolate tours, guided wildlife walks through the cloud forest, cheesemaking classes and horseback riding.
 You can also volunteer in the community.

 Costa Rica Homestay Resources:

 Most rental homes in Costa Rica are maintained to similar high standards as you'd find in the United States.
 Some are one-off homes on private properties, while others are in condo-like communities.
 The region surrounding Manuel Antonio National Park and the tourist beach town of Tamarindo have the most vacation homes for rent.
 (See our tips for Finding a Vacation Rental.)

 Costa Rica Vacation Home Rentals: